darkless456/language-training/README.md

 * _Is that right?_ My company works with pharmaceutical companies, too.
 * _Really?_ How often do you travel there?
 * _That sounds interesting._ It would be good to keep in contact.

+## Part 9

+* Congratulations!
+* That's fantastic(great) news!
+* That's a shame(pity).
+* That's awful.
+* You lucky thing!
+* That's terrible.
+* Well done!
+* I'm so pleased(proud) for you!
+* That's really annoying.
+* That's awful.
+I'm really sorry to hear that.

+### Part 10

+* Ark: I spoke to Jennifer last week.
+* Larry: Jennifer!
+I haven’t seen her for ages.

+* Ark: Oh, I’ve never told you.
+I got promoted last month.
+* Larry: Did you?

+* Ark: Their share price has fallen 20% over the last month.
+* Larry: 20%?
+That's bad news.

+* Ark: It was their most effective advertising campaign ever.
+* Larry: Really?
+Was it?

+* Ark: I can’t make it tomorrow – my little boy has the flu.
+* Larry: I'm sorry to hear that.
+Never mind.
+Another day.